crosleythomas/blog/posts/tf_start_to_finish/setup.md

 (env) tcrosley: ...
 ```

 That means you are good to go.
 Now, when you pip install something, it will install the new package to this virtual environment.
-This may be important if you have different project using different versions of TensorFlow.
-One of your old projects may use an environment with TensorFlow Version 1.X for backwards compatibility and TensorFlow Version 1.Y for all the latest features.
+This may be important if you have different projects using different versions of TensorFlow.
+One of your old projects may use an environment with TensorFlow Version 1.X for backwards compatibility and a newer project may use TensorFlow Version 1.Y for all the latest features.

 <span class="example"><b>Running Example: </b>the best thing about virtual environments is how easy it is to install dependencies.
-For the running example I will be doing in this guide you see all the dependencies needed in <a href="data/requirements.txt">this file</a>.
+For the running example I will be doing in this guide you see all the dependencies needed in <a href="data/requirements.txt" download>this file</a>.
 That file is called a <em>requirements</em> file.
 It can be generated from a virtualenv with ```pip freeze > requirements.txt ```.
 After downloading the file, install all the dependencies by activating your virtualenv and running ```pip install -r requirements.txt```</span>